 Judge delays Trump’s hush-money sentencing until after November election

-A New York judge agreed to delay the sentencing of former President Donald Trump in a criminal case involving falsified records on hush money.
+A New York judge agreed to postpone the sentencing of former President Donald Trump in a criminal case involving falsified records on hush money.

 The historic sentencing of former President Donald Trump will not take place before voters decide if he should return to the White House.